Xiao Longhua: Don’t Tire Yourself Out

 Wood, plastic, metal, paper, and leather

-LEAP: And would your study of art be influenced by He Youzhi as well?
+LEAP: And would you say your study of art was influenced by He Youzhi as well?

-LEAP: Do you find it abrasive to draw on your own?
+LEAP: Do you find it onerous to draw on your own?
 Did Grandpa teach you to draw picture story books too?

-Xiao Longhua: After I started to draw on my own, I slowly realized some of the joys of drawing.
-When I went to the park, my grandfather would teach me how to sketch, how to capture the characters, including some mnemonics for memorizing scenes.
+Xiao Longhua: After I started to draw on my own, I slowly discovered some of the joys of drawing.
+When I went to the park, my grandfather would teach me how to sketch, and how to capture the characters, including some mnemonics for memorizing scenes.

 LEAP: What is this method?

-KORONHANA: It’s just turning it into keywords.
-Let’s say you guys just came in and went into the third floor, right?
+Xiao Longhua: It’s just turning it into keywords.
+Let’s say you guys just came in and went onto the third floor, right?
 That’s a reddish mottled door frame, and above the door is this iron guardrail.
-So my memory is that when I arrived home in the rain, I was most happy to hang my umbrella temporarily on this iron rail, and then pull out my key, unlock the door, and that’s comfortable.
-I can record these scenes by turning them into describable and particularly straightforward language without adding adjectives.
+So my memory is that when I arrived home in the rain, I was ecstatic to hang my umbrella temporarily on this iron rail, and then pull out my key, unlock the door, and that’s comfortable.
+I can record these scenes by turning them into a describable and particularly straightforward language without adding adjectives.
 When sketching, because people go away very quickly, you have to react in a few seconds, catching only the most distinct features (like a few parts of the joints) and also grasping the overall state of the person.

 LEAP: That’s awesome!
 This is actually a game from when you were a kid.